 The first part of the report shall be made as follows:

-Item ‘Legal name of the undertaking’ shall not be reported;
+Item ‘Legal name of the undertaking – C0010’ and ‘Identification code of the undertaking – C0020’ shall not be reported;

 The derivatives held by participating insurance and reinsurance undertakings or insurance holding companies or mixed-financial holding companies shall be reported item by item;

-The derivatives held by undertakings consolidated in accordance with Article 335 a-b-c of Implementing measures shall be reported item by item;
+The derivatives held by undertakings consolidated in accordance with Article 335 a-b-c of Delegated Regulation 2015/35 shall be reported item by item;

 The derivatives held by other related undertakings shall not be included.

-.
 The second part of the report shall be made as follows:

-Item ‘Legal name of the undertaking’ shall be reported;
+Item ‘Legal name of the undertaking – C0010’ and ‘Identification code of the undertaking – C0020’ shall be reported;

 The derivatives held by participating insurance and reinsurance undertakings or insurance holding companies or mixed-financial holding companies under method 2 shall be reported item by item;

-The derivatives held by insurance and reinsurance undertakings, insurance holding companies, ancillary services undertakings and special purpose vehicle which are subsidiaries under method 2 (European Economic Area, equivalent non-European Economic Area and non-equivalent non-European Economic Area) shall be reported item by item;
+The derivatives held by insurance and reinsurance undertakings, insurance holding companies, ancillary services undertakings and special purpose vehicle which are subsidiaries under method 2 (European Economic Area, equivalent non-European Economic Area and non-equivalent non-European Economic Area) shall be reported item by item by undertaking;

 The derivatives held by other related undertakings under method 2 shall not be included.

+The information regarding the External rating (C0290) and Nominated ECAI (C0300) may be limited (not reported) in the following circumstances:

+through a decision of the national supervisory authority under article 254(2) of the Directive 2009/138/EC; or

+through a decision of the national supervisory authority in the cases where the insurance and reinsurance undertakings have in place outsourcing arrangements in the area of investments that lead to this specific information not being available directly to the undertaking.